DougBurke/chandraobs/notes/display.md

    there to the children whilst stil identifying the separate proposal categories?

-   The /search/dtype/ view could be switched to a Sankey diagram.
-I have tried this on the branch experiment-sankey-plot-for-simbad-dendogram and it didn't work out well.

  - do we want any note of PI_NAME == Calibration ?

- - break down into cycles?
+ - some view of TOO/constrained observations might be nice.

+   Perhaps highlight those days in the calendar view that have constraints.
+Or in the timeline view.
+Do we need to break down the various types of constraint?
+Do I have enough information to do this reliably?

+ - break down into cycles? e.g. some view of what was observed in Cycle 16.
+The simple way would be essentially a facet, to filer on this in other views.

  - the links between target name and SIMBAD can be improved;
    eg drop " offset ..." when searching.
 This requires